ahazem/ruby-conf-18-notes/day-2/live-mob-refactoring.md

 Participants working on getting one of the specs to green.
 They define a new method.

 Sam jokes about him being an rspec maintainer and how it took him 5 minutes to understand what's going on.
+Laughter.

 They got the test working, moving on to the next spec example.